What arguments are used to answer this question? Does it stem from a lack of agreement over how to define a pronoun?

 So, why do some consider Japanese pronouns not pronouns?

 All languages have at least some 1st person and 2nd person pronouns.
-Those are nearly always irregular - for example, if they distinguish singular and plural, they form the plural differently than nouns, or they may even have multiple "kinds" of plural (such as second person inclusive versus exclusive); and they form a closed set of grammatical words.
+Those are nearly always irregular - for example, if they distinguish singular and plural, they form the plural differently than nouns, or they may even have multiple "kinds" of plural; and they form a closed set of grammatical words.
 The grammatical irregularity helps to freeze the membership in the class of pronouns.

 Japanese stands out by apparently being able to produce new pronouns from verbs and nouns while retaining their regular morphology.
 Pronouns are not such an exclusive club like in most other languages.